Healthy Food VS. Junk Food: What is the Difference?

 6. Portion Size and Moderation:

-• Unhealthy Foods: Reduce intake of foods rich in calories, sugars, and unhealthy fats.
-If you decide to embark on this vice, make sure that they are taken in moderation.
+Unhealthy Foods: Reduce intake of foods rich in calories, sugars, and unhealthy fats.
+If you still have cravings for junk food and cannot control them, make sure that they are taken in moderation.

 7. Effect on Overall Health: